 Providing an additional team tasked to protect firefighters carrying out the rescue or the search team providing their own fire protection.
-Released under it

 3.4.12 Ventilation/evacuation

 Ventilation means:

 The removal of gases, noxious fumes etc. in order to prevent re-ignition and to render the atmosphere safe for working without breathing apparatus, e.g. for salvage work.